Force over Distance: Chapter 14

 Scott cleared his throat.
 “Sir?”

 They kept to a slow pace.
 The walk to the communications room wasn't long, but, by the time they got there, Rush’s energy was flagging.
-He hadn’t had much to begin with, and the man’s flow of concentration during the town hall meetings had likely been costly.
-The scientist seemed to take his fatigue as a personal failing.
-Young could feel him pushing himself hard.
+He hadn’t had much to begin with and his hyperfocused flow of concentration during the town hall meetings had taken a toll.

-“Lieutenant,” Young said, when they were standing in front of the door to the communications room.
-“Give me your weapon.”
+“Lieutenant,” Young said, when they stood in front of the door to the communications room, “give me your weapon.”

 “Sir?”